pacslab/DockerMV/README.md

 Building statically linked build/docker-linux-amd64
 ```

 6) To run services with DockerMV, you need to create a Docker Swarm.
-Check the public IP address of your machine on your network
+Check the public IP address of your machine on your network.
+Notice that the IP address must be accessible from outside.
 ```
 hostname -I | awk '{print $1}'
 ```